-Retailers are responding with agility and resilience as they navigate dramatic shifts in category preferences, channel preferences, and consumer shopping behavior.
-Here’s what every retailer can do to address the challenges and build trust as we enter the new normal of retail.
+Retailers continue to respond to the crisis with agility and resilience as they navigate dramatic shifts in category preferences, channel preferences, and consumer shopping behavior.
+Here’s what every retailer can do to address the challenges and build trust in the new era of retail.

 Improve merchandise agility and visibility

-At the beginning of the pandemic, panicked shoppers cleared store shelves of items like hand sanitizer, bottled water, and toilet paper.
-Even bread and canned goods have been scarce.
-In fact, between March 13-15, 44% of household grocery shoppers in the U.S. said they are stocking up on cleaning supplies, medications, personal care items, and food to keep themselves healthy and prepared for whatever may come next.
+At the beginning of the pandemic, panicked shoppers cleared store shelves of hand sanitizer, bottled water, and toilet paper.
+Even bread and canned goods became scarce.
+Between March 13-15, 44% of household grocery shoppers in the U.S. said they were stocking up on cleaning supplies, medications, personal care items, and food to keep themselves healthy and prepared for whatever may come next.

-- Refactor manufacturing and supply chain.
-Brands such as Crocs, Canada Goose, and New Balance have taken advantage of their scale, leverage, and agility to provide safety and protective products to healthcare and other professionals on the front line.
+- Refactor manufacturing and supply chains.
+Brands such as Crocs, Canada Goose, and New Balance used their scale, leverage, and agility to provide safety and protective products to healthcare and other professionals on the front line.
 Now, retailers also have the opportunity to think through agile manufacturing and supply chains that can not only respond to the global crisis, but to the natural ups and downs of consumer demand.

 Adopt contactless engagement

-- Accelerate Buy Online Pickup in Store (BOPIS).
-Shoppers who need items fast can see if they are available in a nearby store, claim them and pay online, and pick up the items at the store.
-This eliminates in-person visits to multiple stores in search of a hard-to-find item and unnecessary contact at the store.
-Shoppers simply walk in and pick up their orders or can even take advantage of curbside delivery.
+- Contactless fulfilment: Think more pickup and delivery options that offer flexibility to fulfillment — without ever coming face-to-face with someone.
+Quick Start Commerce Solutions enable retailers to eliminate in-person visits to multiple stores in search of a hard-to-find item and unnecessary contact at the store.
+Shoppers simply walk in and pick up their orders or take advantage of curbside delivery.

 The unprecedented threat to health and safety calls for never-before-needed measures in brick-and-mortar stores.
-To protect the most vulnerable, consider the following practices:
+For in-person shopping, consider the following practices:

-- Institute specific shopping times for the elderly or immunocompromised customers.
+- Designate specific shopping times for elderly or immunocompromised customers.
 Forty-two percent of customers expect adjusted store hours for vulnerable groups, according to a Salesforce consumer survey.
-Welcome these individuals in when the store first opens in the morning, when it is cleanest and fully stocked.
+Welcome these individuals when the store first opens in the morning, when it is cleanest and fully stocked.

 - Implement social distancing.
 In accordance with guidelines from the Center for Disease Control and Prevention, limit the number of people in the store at one time and instruct shoppers to remain six feet apart.
 Some grocery stores have put tape on the ground to mark where shoppers should stand while waiting to enter or check out.

 - Step up cleaning efforts.
 Modify open hours to facilitate regular deep cleaning.
 Install hand sanitizer dispensers throughout the store and encourage shoppers and employees to use them.

-Grocery and pharmacy workers have become frontline heroes in this pandemic, especially those who come into contact with the public, such as cashiers and stockers.
+Grocery and pharmacy workers have been frontline heroes in this pandemic, especially those who come into contact with the public, such as cashiers and stockers.
 Warehouse workers, who sometimes work in close proximity, also put their health on the line.
-Leaders can support them in multiple ways:
+Leaders can continue to support them in multiple ways:

 - Increase compensation for hourly employees.
-Acknowledge their hard work, and their risk of exposure, with a tangible raise in pay.
-Amazon boosted employee pay by $2 per hour through April, up from $15 or more, and doubled overtime pay for warehouse workers.
-San Antonio-based H-E-B also raised pay by $2 per hour.
+Acknowledge their hard work and their risk of exposure with a tangible raise in pay.
+For example, San Antonio-based H-E-B raised pay by $2 per hour.

 - Prioritize worker health and safety.
-Increase the cleaning cadence for warehouses and other workspaces and provide protective equipment if possible.
+Increase the cleaning cadence for warehouses and other workspaces and provide personal protective equipment (PPE).
 Bolster leave policies to encourage sick workers to stay home and fully recover.
-See how other employers are bringing health and wellness into the workplace, and learn about more ways to enhance employee wellbeing with Camp B-Well (Trailhead).
+See how other employers are bringing health and wellness into the workplace, and learn about more ways to enhance your employee’s wellbeing.

 - Be transparent as your response evolves.
-Leverage Quip to establish a crisis strategy and craft templates for communications.
+Establish a crisis strategy and craft templates for communications.
 Share changes in policy to all stakeholders and encourage feedback.
-H-E-B established a coronavirus hotline for employees in need of information or assistance.
+For example, H-E-B established a coronavirus hotline for employees in need of information or assistance.